 - Butt welding tees are usually used for size 2” and above and in smaller sizes for services where the use of socket weld joints is prohibited.

-Their use including pressure rating, dimensional & material standards are the same as applicable to flanged elbows.
+Their use including pressure rating, and dimensional & material standards are the same as applicable to flanged elbows.

-For pipeline systems a special type of tee is used, known as Barred Tee.
+For pipeline systems, a special type of tee is used, known as Barred Tee.

 Few more related articles for you.

 Difference between Tee and Barred Tee